Constantiner/zohar/README.md

 #### Login Module Summary

-This implementation demonstrates how to handle a one-time login event using the `miko` event emitter library with both the `awaited` and `once` utility functions.
-The login module is fictional and is designed to illustrate the usage of the `miko` library in handling events, specifically focusing on the `login` event.
+This implementation demonstrates how to handle a one-time login event using the `zohar` event emitter library with both the `awaited` and `once` utility functions.
+The login module is fictional and is designed to illustrate the usage of the `zohar` library in handling events, specifically focusing on the `login` event.
 The module could emit other events, but the examples provided focus on demonstrating two different approaches to handling a single `login` event in a promise-based and callback-based manner.
 This approach is particularly useful when you want to handle events asynchronously, with automatic subscription management and a unified way to handle both success and failure outcomes.

 ## License